RahulTamhankar/SpeechRecognition-/README.md

 import urllib.request- Used to fetch URLs from bs4 import BeautifulSoup- Used to perform web scrapping for a HTML page

-#Create an empty list to store all the video URLs from the youtube.com page

 ![image](https://user-images.githubusercontent.com/87760177/212671914-0ea55b29-6386-4e11-82ff-594f85c7f601.png)

 About this Project-